zxf4399/zxf4399.github.io/docs/awesome/mac.md

 [Raycast](https://raycast.com/) - Raycast lets you control your tools with a few keystrokes.
 It’s designed to keep you focused.

+[Karabiner-Elements](https://karabiner-elements.pqrs.org/) - Karabiner-Elements is a powerful utility for keyboard customization on macOS Sierra (10.12) or later.

 [vimac](https://vimacapp.com/) - Productive macOS keyboard-driven navigation

 ## 清理工具